Linaro/lava/doc/content/technical-references/job-definition/actions/boot/common.md

 !!!note
     The overlay is transferred before any test shell operations run.
-Therefore, the network, the download command, and the unpack command **must** be available and functional after boot and before running the commands.
+Therefore, the commands required for the selected `transfer_method` must be available and functional after boot and before running the test shell.
+For `http` and `nfs` transfers this means the network, the download command and the unpack command **must** work.
+For the `zmodem` transfer method only the unpack command is required locally.

 The `download_command` and `unpack_command` can include one or more shell commands.
 Avoid using redirects (`>` or `>>`) or other complex shell syntax.